 Oil and protein in the seed provide the energy required for germination, but the seedbed must have sufficient available water, oxygen and adequate temperature for germination to occur.

 Water absorption is the first step in germination.
 Water is the medium and reactant for many biochemical processes.
 For canola, there is an initial period of rapid water uptake, followed by a lag period, then rapid absorption associated with embryo growth.
 Since water comes from the soil, the seed must be in close contact with moist soil particles to absorb water.
 Water absorption by seed cells is influenced by the concentration of inorganic salts and/or organic substances in the soil solution.
 If the salt concentration is too high, the seed cannot absorb sufficient water for normal germination.
 This partially explains why a seed may fail to germinate in the fertilizer band or in severely saline soils.
 Water absorption is also critical for the efficiency of some seed treatments.

 Oxygen must also be present for cell respiration to provide adequate energy for germination.
 Normally, oxygen is a limiting factor only under conditions leading to lower oxygen diffusion rates, such as waterlogged or compacted soils.
 Soil temperature must be five degrees Celsius for successful germination, and the rate of germination increases from this to about 30 degrees Celsius 2.
 While water absorption by the seed is not sensitive to temperature, new growth is temperature-dependent because of the effect of temperature on biochemical processes.

 Germination is a step-by-step process that includes:

-- taking in or absorption of water
+- absorption of water

 - activation and synthesis of enzymes